Spend Your Summer Paddling with the Proper Kayaking Gear

-Find the Perfect Kayak
+Finding the Perfect Kayak

 Set Your Sights on the Proper Accessories

-The PaddleOf course, kayaking requires more than just the boat.
+Of course, kayaking requires more than just the boat.
 A paddle and two arms are required to get anywhere!
-An excellent choice for the former is the double-bladed (a blade at either end of a shaft) Riot Distance Paddle from REI ($47.93 with free shipping, $12 off).
-This fiberglass-reinforced polymer blade is light, stiff, and breaks down into two sections for transport.
-It weighs only 2.5 lbs. and has an aluminum shaft.
+Double-bladed (a blade at either end of a shaft) is pretty standard, and fiberglass-reinforced polymer blades are light and stiff.
 Spend a day paddling yourself around a beautiful lake and your arm and shoulder muscles will let you know that you've managed to include a workout in your play.

-Personal Flotation DeviceThere's no denying that kayaking is best enjoyed from the surface of the water, and your personal flotation device is designed to keep your body bob-bob-bobbing along in the event that you have a close encounter of the wet kind.
-REI offers the vest-style MTI Current PFD ($55.93 with free shipping, $19 off), which weighs only 1.5 lbs.
-It's made of water-shedding polyester, and it's cut to fit either sex.
-For the fashion conscious, it's available in both Red (pictured) and Turquoise.
+There's no denying that kayaking is best enjoyed from the surface of the water, and a personal flotation device is designed to keep your body in such a fashion in the event that you have a close encounter of the wet kind.
+Be sure to get one made to fit your gender and size (though many are one-size-fits-all), or else it might nor work properly.

-A Dry BagYou'll want to haul things with you when you make your watery expeditions, like extra clothing, sunscreen, provisions, electronics, etc. However many of these items are no use if they get wet, so be sure to invest in a dry bag.
+You'll want to take some things along on your watery expeditions, like extra clothing, sunscreen, provisions, electronics, etc. However many of these items are no use if they get wet, so be sure to invest in a dry bag.
 These leak-proof bags seal securely to keep the contents high and dry when you aren't, and they can be stuffed into the bow or stern of your kayak.

-The Deck CaddyOne thing you'll find as you begin paddling is that there isn't necessarily a particularly convenient place to keep the stuff you might need at hand; sure, you have the waterproof stuff safely stowed away, but what if you want to quickly grab something, like snacks, a GPS unit, sunscreen, map, or water bottle?
-For this, you'll want a deck caddy, which is a fabric harness that attaches to the deck of your kayak, within an arm's reach.
+One thing you'll find as you begin paddling is that there isn't necessarily a particularly convenient place to keep the stuff you might need at hand; sure, you have the waterproof stuff safely stowed away, but what if you want to quickly grab a snack, the GPS, some sunscreen, a map, or a drink of water?
+For this, you'll want a deck caddy, which is a fabric harness that attaches to the deck of your kayak.

-These one-time expenses can lead to many, many hours of fun and relaxation, regardless of the heat.
+These one-time kayak expenses can lead to many, many hours of fun and relaxation, regardless of the heat.
 Even so, it's easy to love the summer when you're able to spend it on the water.